The United States’ “All-of-America” Effort to Support Chile’s Response to Coronavirus

 Donation of field hospitals, personal protection equipment, food supplies and hygiene

-- The United States government has announced the donation of two field hospitals, with forty beds each, totaling $915,000.
+- The United States government delivered two field hospitals, with forty beds each, totaling USD$1,085,000.
 Each hospital is equipped with an electric generator, air conditioning and a network of drinking water supplies.
 In addition, each hospital will be equipped with eight state-of-the-art mechanical ventilators.

-- Through the U.S. Southern Command’s Humanitarian Assistance Program, the U.S. government has provided $57,000 in masks, supplies, cleaning and hygiene products, and other supplies to vulnerable populations.
+- Through the U.S. Southern Command’s Humanitarian Assistance Program, the U.S. government has donated eight state-of-the-art ventilators for USD$133 thousand, one of which was destined to Rapa Nui and the other seven to the Metropolitan region.
+It also provided $67,000 in masks, supplies, cleaning and hygiene products, and other supplies to vulnerable populations.

-- The USAID Office of Humanitarian Affairs has provided $50,000 to local organizations:
+- The USAID Office of Humanitarian Affairs has provided approximately USD$98,000 to local organizations:

 - $10,000 to Bomberos de Chile for the purchase of eleven ozone cannons to sanitize equipment.